If we don't have it,

 always in pursuit of what customers might need or want.

-This year marks the 50th anniversary of the first made-in-Japan
+This year marks the half century of the first made-in-Japan

 shower toilet we launched in 1967.
 Introduced here are the various technologies